Sick animals/veterinary services

 What will happen to the bat?

 The bat may be euthanized and sent for testing.
 As of April 1, 2014, CFIA veterinary inspectors are no longer involved in species collection activities.
-However, CFIA continues to perform and cover the cost for rabies laboratory testing involving domestic and wild animals and humans.
-This is vital as once the symptoms of rabies (flu-like including fever, headache, fatigue, progressing to GI and CNS problems) start to appear, there is no treatment and the disease is almost always fatal.
-However, wound cleansing and immunizations, done as soon as possible after suspected contact with an animal, can prevent the onset of rabies in virtually 100 percent of exposures.
+However, the CFIA continues to perform and cover the cost for rabies laboratory testing involving domestic and wild animals and humans.
+This is vital as once the symptoms of rabies (flu-like including fever, headache and fatigue, progressing to gastrointestinal and central nervous system problems) start to appear, there is no treatment and the disease is almost always fatal.
+However, wound cleansing and immunizations, done as soon as possible after suspected contact with an animal, can prevent the onset of rabies in virtually 100 per cent of exposures.